Route 66 ~ The Mother Road

 Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, California

-Join us as we trace the Mother Road from Chicago to Santa Monica, reliving American history as we wind our way through 8 states from Illinois to California!
+Join us as we trace the Mother Road from Chicago to Santa Monica, connecting with the nostalgia of America’s coming of age as we wind our way through 8 states from Illinois to California!

 - All land travel as outlined